Compliance Certifications

 Certified in Healthcare Privacy Compliance (CHPC)

-In addition to CHC and CHRC, the CCB also provides accreditation for the CHPC certification, which is for people who wish to focus on the privacy in compliance and the operation of effective privacy compliance programs.
+In addition to CHC and CHRC, the CCB also accredits the Certified in Healthcare Privacy Compliance (CHPC)®, which is for people who wish to focus on privacy in compliance and the operation of effective privacy compliance programs.

 Certified Professional Compliance Officer (CPCO)